Author: DL Shepherd

 Pros:

-- Incredibly comfortable & playable neck for such a small guitar
+- Incredibly comfortable & playable neck for such a small guitar (works as travel guitar too)

 - Bright projection allows for surprising volume